PhantomXiang/BlueshModified/README.md

 * You can change the display name of weekday and month by the translate function.
 * In order to make those shortcuts work, you need to change the paths in the `Bluesh\Links\Links.ini` file. (default path is D:\\[folder name])
 * The second dots are displayed in binary-coded sexagesimal, the leftmost bit is the most significant one.
+* It's originally created by FlyingHyrax, you can find it here https://www.deviantart.com/flyinghyrax/art/Binary-Clock-266686125.